LOADING ...

 "And The Band Played Matilda"

-- Eric
+- Bogle

-So they gave me a tin hat, and they me a gun, and they marched me away to the war.
+So they me a tin hat, and they gave me a gun, and they marched me away to the war.

 And he rained us with shell.
 And in five flat, he'd blown us all to hell